gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 ## Occurrence data

-We used occurrence data from eBird [@Sullivan2009EbiCit] in June 2019.
-We restricted our analyses to the Warblers family (_Parulidae_) in North America (Canada, United States, Mexico) using the _R_ package `auk` [@Strimas-Mackey2018AukEbi]. eBird is a semi-structured citizen science data set, meaning that observations are structured as checklists of species recorded in an observation run [@Johnston2019BesPra].
+We used occurrence data from eBird [@Sullivan2009EbiCit] downloaded through the eBird Basic Dataset from June 2019 [@eBirdBasicDataset2019VerEbd].
+We restricted our analyses to the Warblers family (_Parulidae_) in North America (Canada, United States, Mexico) using the _R_ package `auk` [@Strimas-Mackey2018AukEbi]. eBird is a semi-structured citizen science data set, meaning that observations are reported as checklists of species detected in an observation run [@Johnston2020AnaGui].
 Observers can explicitly specify that their checklist contains all species they could detect and identify during a sampling event, in which case it is labelled as a "complete checklist".
-Using complete checklists instead of regular checklists allows to infer non-detections in locations where detection efforts did occur, which offers large performance gains in species distribution models [@Johnston2019BesPra].
+Using complete checklists instead of regular checklists allows to infer non-detections in locations where detection efforts did occur, which offers large performance gains in species distribution models [@Johnston2020AnaGui].
 We therefore selected the data from the complete checklists only.
 Our final data set comprised 62 Warblers species and nearly 23 million observations from 9 million checklists.

 We then converted the occurrence data to a presence-absence format compatible with community analyses.
 We considered every pixel from our 10 arc-minutes